IkeM-L/SanityCheck/README.md

 Plugin output: this code will print the numbers 0 to 9, not 1 to 10.

-**WARNING**: This plugin is in development and often gives incorrect results.
+**WARNING:** This plugin is in development and often gives incorrect results.
 This code is provided 'as is' and should be regarded as a proof of concept and nothing more.

+**WARNING:** This plugin has only been tested on IDEA in the development environment.
+It may not work in other environments.

 ### Requirements/Recommendations: